matoous/CTU-codes/README.md

 # CTU - codes

-Homeworks and codes for CTU
+Homeworks and codes for CTU - Open Informatics

 # Disclaimer